 \subsection{ZO-SPIDER-ADMM Algorithms}

-In this subsection, we propose a class of faster zeroth-order SPIDER-ADMM methods (i.e., ZO-SPIDER-ADMM) to solve the finite-sum problem \eqref{eq:1}.
+In this subsection, we propose a class of faster zeroth-order SPIDER-ADMM methods (\emph{i.e.}, ZO-SPIDER-ADMM) to solve the finite-sum problem \eqref{eq:1}.
+The naive extension of the multi-block ADMM method may diverge \cite{chen2016direct}, however, our method use the linearized technique as in \cite{jiang2019structured} to guarantee its convergence.
 We first propose the ZO-SPIDER-ADMM (CooGE) algorithm based on the CooGE gradient estimator and variance reduced technique of SPIDER/SARAH, which is described in Algorithm \ref{alg:1}.